OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 > [!IMPORTANT]
 > This sample should work for simple cases.
 For more complex information retrieval (e.g., multi-instance headers or folded values as described in [RFC 2822](https://tools.ietf.org/html/rfc2822)), you should use an appropriate MIME parsing library.
 >
-> Also, you should handle a nonexistent header gracefully.
+> Also, make sure to handle a nonexistent header gracefully.

 ## See also